-Solid surface showers are simple to clean and maintain as you don’t have to put any backbreaking work into it as you would with fiberglass and other less sturdy materials.
+Solid surface showers are simple to clean and maintain.
+You don't have to put in any backbreaking work like you would with fiberglass and other less sturdy materials.
 Here are 3 steps to keeping your solid surface shower clean: Always test the cleaner in an inconspicuous spot to ensure that the chemicals will not damage the surface.

 Step 1: Wash with Water and Cleaner